bottari/scritti/README.md

 ---

+## 🏛️ **Philosophy**

+My philosophy is rooted in the punk-rock conviction that if the current infrastructure doesn't serve the vision, you build your own.
+I value the visceral over the performative.
+I don’t manage processes, I architect solutions that preserve the integrity of the original idea.
+I believe in the power of transparency in data, in art, and in character.

+---

 ## 🧩 **What This Repository Demonstrates**

 This repo is intentionally diverse — it contains a portfolio of practical, minimally-packaged scripts that demonstrate: